LewisWBeverly/LewisWBeverly.github.io/NikeStore_ERD.md

 name, email and address of customer.

 ### Sale
 This entity represents the sale made by the store.
 Contains the customers number, their address and total sale

 ### Inventory
 This entity contains the name of the products inventory ID.
-Contains amount in inventory
+Contains the amount of product in inventory.

 ## Relationship